-PROGRAMS TO PREVENT SEXUAL ASSAULT, STALKING, DOMESTIC VIOLENCE, AND DATING VIOLENCE.
+PROGRAMS TO PREVENT SEXUAL ASSAULT, STALKING, DOMESTIC VIOLENCE, AND DATING VIOLENCE

-CAC presents prevention and awareness programs throughout the year with a particular focus on Sexual Assault Awareness Month in April and Domestic Violence Awareness Month in October.
-Some of the programming includes awareness training for resident student leaders, student athletes, and new employees, Rape Aggression Defense training, a Take Back the Night Walk, and educational displays and colleges.
+CAC presents prevention and awareness programs throughout the year, focusing on Sexual Assault Awareness Month in April and Domestic Violence Awareness Month in October.
+Some programs include awareness training for resident student leaders, student-athletes, new and continuing employees, Consent and Bystander Intervention speakers, and educational displays and collages.